Skip to content

 text

-Get the text in the response.
+Get the text in the response, including the transcript of anything spoken.

 Type: str | None